Junko Mihara: Controversies

 Mihara is in favor of visits to the controversial Yasukuni Shrine.

 In March 2015, when speaking about dealing with tax evasion she urged Prime Minister Shinzō Abe to promote hakkō ichiu, a slogan meaning "the world under one roof".
 Although it is controversial as it was used during the WW2 for patriotism, she explained it as "an ethic which Japan has valued since its genesis".

 HPV vaccine

-Junko Mihara, a member of the House of Councillors and herself a cervical cancer survivor, became a vocal advocate for resuming proactive HPV vaccination.
+Mihara, a member of the House of Councillors and herself a cervical cancer survivor, became a vocal advocate for resuming proactive HPV vaccination.
 Although Mihara was never vaccinated herself, her personal experience with cervical cancer—including undergoing a hysterectomy—motivated her to campaign for broader access to the vaccine and stronger government support for inoculation programs.
 In public statements and interviews, she emphasized the urgency of protecting young women and expressed frustration over the years lost to misinformation and policy hesitation.
 Mihara described her advocacy as part of a broader fight against cancer, drawing on her own suffering to push for systemic change.